Minority categorization and neglected Judaic diversity: the case of Krymchaks and Karaitesicelds

 During the visit to Kyiv, the Venice Commission delegation was given to understand that “indigenous peoples of Ukraine” are those minorities which do not have a kin-state.
 Specific reference was made to the Crimean Tatar, Karaim and Krimchak minorities, but this category would presumably also include the Gagauz and the Roma minorities.

-Literal interpretation of this statement results in the two conclusions.
+A literal interpretation of this statement results in the two conclusions.
 First, the main criterion for the authorities of Ukraine to attribute an ethnic group to the category of “indigenous peoples of Ukraine” might be presumably the lack of own kin-state.
-Second, specific mention of small Krymchak and Karaite minorities within this category implies that Ukraine regards these two communities as those without an own kin-state.
+Second, specific mention of small Krymchak and Karaite minorities within this category implies that Ukraine regards these two communities as those without their own kin-state.

 In its Article 1, the said Law explicitly proclaims that “every Jew has the right to come to his country as an oleh”, i.e. a Jew immigrating into Israel.
 The formulation “his country” of this Article without any gender prejudices refers to the State of Israel.